rgantt/collecting-tools/README.md

 % python3 -u populate_ids.py output/ids.delta.json $DB_PATH
 ```

 Note that you should expect some failures here occasionally since the pricecharting titles are usually significantly different than the spine titles for most games.
-Failures will be appended to `input/games.delta.txt` and you'll want to review them, correct them, and re-run the process.
+Failures will be appended to `input/games.delta.txt`.

+Usually this is just a quirk between how pricecharting names their games and how developers do.
+Correct them by updating values in the `name` and `console` columns in the `pricecharting_games` table as required, and then re-run the `retrieve_ids.py` script.

+Cor

 ## Capturing prices